dream11/crawler/README.md

 The team would be glad to assist you in setting up the project on your computer.
 Feel free to stop by and ask questions.

 # Judging Criteria
 Once your tests pass we will benchmark your code against ours on various versions of the website.
-If your crawler beat us in at least three of five, you win!
+If your crawler beats us in at least three of five, you win!

-To be fair we will publish the test cases online after the conference is over.

 # Solution
 We would be announcing our solution over at our twitter handle — [@d11engg](https://twitter.com/D11Engg) after the conference is over.